External Advisory Board

 St. Louis, Missouri

 Before his retirement, Drew Stoker served as a Contracts & Pricing Manager in International Contracts & Finance in Boeing's Defense, Space & Security (BDS) business unit.
 He provided contract development and negotiation support to BDS businesses pursuing contract awards with international customers for military aircraft and security programs.
 Stoker’s career also included significant contracting experience with U.S. Government procurements of Boeing's military aircraft programs.
 He graduated from Southern Illinois University Carbondale with a B.S. in Finance.
 Stoker then entered the U.S. Navy for eight years where he was a Naval Aviator.
 Following the Navy, he went to work for McDonnell Douglas in St. Louis, Missouri in 1982 which merged with The Boeing Company in 1997.
+Stoker is a participant in the College of Business Mentoring Program and is the College’s representative on the SIU Alumni Association Board.
 Stoker is active as a Boy Scouts of America volunteer leader where he assists Scouts advance from Life-to-Eagle rank and organizes and plans Boy Scout High Adventure trips.
+Stoker was inducted into the College of Business Hall of Fame in 2016.

 Donald E. Welge